 Regulatory Clarity

-Classifying Bitcoin as a commodity will make regulation of it easier.
-Commodities, in contrast to securities, are subject to different rules and are often thought of as being less strictly regulated.
-Because of this distinction, more institutional and individual investors will be able to participate in the Bitcoin markets.
+Classifying Bitcoin as a commodity will make regulation of it more accessible.
+In contrast to securities, commodities are subject to different rules and are often considered less strictly regulated.
+Because of this distinction, more institutional and individual investors can participate in the Bitcoin markets.

 Investment Vehicles

-Since Bitcoin is now classified as a commodity, it can form the basis for investment products that are based on commodities, including as options, futures, and exchange-traded funds.
-Bitcoin has gained institutional interest and credibility with the introduction of futures contracts in the United States.
+Since Bitcoin is now classified as a commodity, it can form the basis for investment products based on commodities, including options, futures, and exchange-traded funds.
+Bitcoin has gained institutional interest and credibility by introducing futures contracts in the United States.

 Tax Treatment